Finding Minimum Matching Cuts in $H$-free Graphs: Preliminaries

 \item[R5] Let $H$ be a subgraph of $G$, isomorphic to $K_{2,3}$, let $v \in Z \cap V(H)$. \begin{enumerate} \item If $H$ contains a blue and a red vertex, return \textsf{no}. \item If $H$ contains a blue (resp.~red) vertex, then colour $v$ blue (resp.~red). \end{enumerate}

 \end{description}

-We say that a propagation rule is \emph{safe} if $G$ has a valid red-blue $(R,B)$-colouring before the application of the rule if and only if $G$ has a valid red-blue $(R,B)$-colouring after the application of the rule. \begin{lemma} Propagation rules R1--R5 are safe, can be applied in polynomial time, their application creates no additional red and blue components and does not increase the minimum possible value of a valid red-blue $(R,B)$-colouring. \end{lemma} \begin{proof} The safeness for R1 and R2 has already been proven in~\cite{LL19}.
-Since by Observation~\ref{o-Kr} triangles and $K_{2,3}$ are monochromatic, it follows that R3 and R5 are safe.
+We say that a propagation rule is \emph{safe} if $G$ has a valid red-blue $(R,B)$-colouring before the application of the rule if and only if $G$ has a valid red-blue $(R,B)$-colouring after the application of the rule.

+\begin{restatable}{lemma}{lempropsafe} Propagation rules R1--R5 are safe, can be applied in polynomial time, their application creates no additional red and blue components and does not increase the minimum possible value of a valid red-blue $(R,B)$-colouring. \end{restatable}

+\begin{proof} The safeness for R1 and R2 has already been proven in~\cite{LL19}.
+Since by Observation~\ref{basic-observations} triangles and $K_{2,3}$ are monochromatic, it follows that R3 and R5 are safe.
 To see that R4 is safe, recall that we start with at least one vertex of each colour.
 This guarantees the existence of vertices of both colours and, therefore, we may colour connected components adjacent to vertices of only one colour in that colour.
 For every application of a propagation rule, we only colour vertices with the colour of one of their neighbours.
 Therefore, we do not create any additional coloured components.
 Note further that R1--R3 and R5 preserve the value of the colouring.
-R4 only decreases the maximum possible value but never results in an increase of the minimum possible value.
+R4 only decreases the maximum possible value but never results in an increase of the minimum possible value. \end{proof}